KaiyaKremer/ENGR-103-CPX-Power-Meter-Game-Demo/README.md

 - The player must beat level 10 to win the game.

 ## **Notes:**
-- The green target zone decreases as the level increases.
+- The green target zone shrinks every other level.
-- The left button can be used to skip to the next level.
-- The game can be turned on/off using the switch.
+- The speed increases as the levels progress.